badhon495/Easy_Docker_Installation/README.md

 ```

 ## Installing curl
-To install curl on your system, run the following command:
+To install curl, use the following commands based on your system:

-### Debian-based systems
+### Debian-based systems/ Ubuntu

 ```bash
 sudo apt update